A new look for the blog, and time for the first Wednesday update. First, sweet things.

 3. My dietary journey

 I started going to a nutritionist a few months ago.
 My goal was to take a fresh look at my dietary habits, and hopefully drop a few pounds along the way.
 We discovered the problems I experience are probably due to fluctuating blood sugar.
-I had to face the fact that my system is very sensitive to caffeine and sugar.
-Along the way, I:
+I had to face the fact that my system is

 --read The Low GI Diet by Patrick Holford.
 It's a great eating plan that's easy enough to do over the long term.
 It's also quite vegetarian-friendly.